Table of Contents

 Toasts that fall flat.

-And occasionally, very rarely, like as often as I floss (2x per year right before the dentist), I hear a toast that BLOWS ME AWAY.
+And occasionally, very rarely, like as often as I floss (twice a year, right before the dentist), I hear a toast that BLOWS ME AWAY.

 Here’s what will happen: You will put down the microphone and everyone, especially Grandma Dee, will want to talk to you.
-Uncles and college roommates alike generously will offer to buy you a drink at the all-inclusive bar.
-The videographer will grant you an exclusive interview and follow you around for a good portion of the evening until you tell them that you want to eat your surf and turf in private.
-The waiters will wink at you, the bartender will give you an extra cherry and the guest of honor (whoever you toasted) will gush and cry and thank you profusely for making them look good.
+Uncles and college roommates alike will generously offer to buy you a drink at the all-inclusive bar.
+The videographer will grant you an exclusive interview and follow you around for a good portion of the evening, until you tell them that you want to eat your surf and turf in private.
+The waiters will wink at you, the bartender will give you an extra cherry, and the guest of honor (whomever you toasted) will gush and cry and thank you profusely for making them look good.

 Bottom Line: Giving a great toast is a gift.